A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Reinforcement Learning Model

-Even though it is possible to estimate Advantage function using temporal difference methods by utilizing n-step returns, the nature of the problem under study dictates considering a full episode to minimize the total time spent in the system.
-Therefore we use the REINFORCE algorithm with a baseline \cite{williams1992simple} as the value of the initial state of an urban network estimated by a critic.
-Algorithm \ref{alg:multi} represents our training procedure.
-The details of Data Generator can be found in the experiments section.
+We use the REINFORCE algorithm with a baseline \cite{williams1992simple}, which is the value of the initial state of an urban network estimated by a critic with trainable parameters $\theta_c$.
+Algorithm \ref{alg:multi} represents our training procedure, where the actor network with trainable parameters $\theta_a$ represents policy $\pi$.
+In a batch training setting, the batch of instances is generated by a data generator.
+Instances are passed through the simulator.
+Then, the actor network produces probabilities of nodes to be visited by shuttles at each time step, and the simulator is updated accordingly until the entire episode is finished.
+Then with the received total reward for the selected actions, the parameters of the actor and critic networks are updated.
 Unlike in the existing literature \cite{zulqar}, the algorithm does not require splitting an urban network into sub-clusters for each shuttle, but instead deploys all shuttles to serve the whole network.
-Also, utilizing a central controller that observes the entire urban network state along with the masking scheme in the simulator, allows efficiently exploring joint action of all shuttles.
-For instance, if a node has been assigned to be visited by a shuttle then that node is masked for other shuttles.
+Also, utilizing a central controller that observes the entire urban network state along with the masking scheme in the simulator allows efficiently exploring joint action of all shuttles.
+For instance, if a node has been assigned to be visited by a shuttle, then that node is masked for other shuttles.